-The way emails are sent for your account will change sometime between November 30, 2018 and January 1, 2019.
+The way emails are sent for your account will change starting May 13, 2019.
 Unfortunately, you won’t get advanced notice about when exactly your account will change to use the new email sending service.
 This is why it’s important to make the required changes as soon as possible to avoid disruption.

 Before we can start sending emails using the new service, you’ll get an email notification.
 Amazon Web Service (AWS) requires verification before they will send emails on behalf of another email.
 This takes the form of an email with a verification link.